Other Exercises

 Can you hear me?

-He watched the on a updraft and slide
+He the hawk on a desert updraft slip and slide

-Some say remain frozen upon that icy ledge
+Some say they remain high upon that icy ledge

 The young Navajo girl washes in the river, skin so fair